besv16/GoodNews/README.md

 # Web server

 1. Set up a local web server like MAMP.
-If you have not installed MAMP already, visit this site. ????????and you are ready to go!
+If you have not installed MAMP already, visit this site: https://www.mamp.info/en/downloads/ and download either for MAC or Windows.

 # Open repository in your local web server